Legion of the United States: Organization and structure

 The Legion was formed from the remnants of the First and Second Regiments and filled with recruits.
 Recruiting was difficult following the military disasters of 1790 and 1791; though over 4,000 troops were to be enlisted, only 2,631 served in the legion.
 From June 1792 to November 1792, the Legion remained in cantonment at Fort LaFayette in Pittsburgh.
 It was composed of four sub-legions; each was originally authorized a brigadier general, but was commanded by a lieutenant colonel.
 These sub-legions were self-contained units with two battalions of infantry, a rifle battalion (light infantry skirmishers armed with Pennsylvania long rifles to screen the infantry), and a troop of Light Dragoons.
 The Army had previously raised four companies of artillery under battalion commander Major Henry Burbeck; each company was attached to one sub-legion.
 Each sub-legion was also authorized to have their own medical personnel.
 In that the sub-legions were composed of different unit types, some have compared them to modern combined arms organisation, thereby viewing them as remote forerunners to the Brigade Combat Teams of the modern United States Army.

 Major General Wayne commanded the entire legion, with Brigadier General Wilkinson acting as a second-in-command.
 Under Wayne's command was the 1st sub-legion commanded by Jean François Hamtramck, the 2nd sub-legion commanded by David Strong and the 3rd sub-legion commanded by Henry Gaither, and the 4th sub-legion, which was first commanded by Jonathan Clark, and then by Thomas Butler from 1 July 1794 to 1 November 1796.

 Uniforms

+Bezaleel Howe, a major in the 4th Sub-Legion.

 General Wayne insisted that each sub-legion have a distinctive cap.
 The 1st sub-legion wore a cap of black hair with white binding and plumes, the 2nd wore a cap of white hair with red binding and plumes, the 3rd wore a cap of black hair with yellow binding and plumes, and the 4th wore a cap of white hair with green binding and plumes.
 Each sub-legion also carried a regimental standard with their unit colors: